exekis/exekis/README.md

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=zzadxz" alt="zzadxz" /></a> </p> -->

-- 🔭 I’m currently working on **DietTree, an app that helps you choose a fast food meal based on your target calories and macros**
+- 🔭 I’m currently working on **DietTree, an AI-integrated app with dynamic database filtering features that helps you choose a fast food meal based on your target calories and macros**

 - 👯 I’m looking to collaborate on **open-source projects**